Dannark/BWO/README.md

 * [ ] Fix tree generation
 * [ ] Add hungriness
 * [ ] Change background music Volume dynamic

+### 17/07
+* New Players sprites
+* Fixed Tree Generation (Sometimes it was random)
+* Minior map improviments
+* Fixed some Server Side Logic
+* Added offline mode for debug

 ### 15/07
 * Added 3 New Playable Sprites to play with